jpadantas/effective-missile-launch/README.md

 * 8-RF.ipynb: Random Forest
 * 9-XGBoost.ipynb:  Extreme Gradient Boosting,

-The data folder is empty because the missile launch data from the beyond visual range simulations was not allowed to be released in this moment.
+There is no data folder because the missile launch data from the beyond visual range simulations was not allowed to be released at this moment.